 In C programming, variables or memory locations should be declared before it can be used.
 Similarly, a function also needs to be declared before use.

+<="">

 Data types simply refers to the type and size of data associated with variables and functions.